muyangshi/GPD_ScaleMixture/GPDnotebook.md

 ## Oct.
 22 Meeting with Likun/Mark/Ben

+- [ ] Make the data $Y$ be from 10-day intervals.
+  - Check the June 21 to Sept 21 definition of summer time
+  - remove the 2 days or add additional 8 days

+- [ ] Simulation study with threshold exeedance without marginals
+  - [ ] Do MCMC for separately for each parameter (see who works)

 ## Oct.
 15 Meeting with Likun/Ben

-- Summarize (shrink) the data into 10-day max
+- Summarize (shrink) the data
-  - truncate to summertime data
+  - truncate to JJA summertime data
+  - for each season, split into subchunks, and take the max of each subchunk
-  - fit GP to the 10-day max
+  - fit GP to these

 ### Work